 - I’m doing something right during my meditation or the goal is complete.
 For example, I was taught how to control my sexual energy and during a specific stage, on the 3rd breath exactly, I ALWAYS yawn.

-So there you have it guys, my funny body responses to meditation 🙂 I’m sure you have something too, it all begins by WANTING to notice (or having someone point it out, but not everyone’s signals are as obvious as mine).
+So there you have it guys, my funny body responses to meditation and why do I yawn when I pray!
+I’m sure you have something too, it all begins by WANTING to notice (or having someone point it out, but not everyone’s signals are as obvious as mine).

-The Universe is always looking for ways to communicate with us, in any shape of form, it is up to us to LISTEN!
+The Universe is always looking for ways to communicate with us, in any shape or form, it is up to us to LISTEN!

-Oh, and if I happen to yawn next time we’re having a conversation, don’t get offended – I’m probably just talking to God 🙂
+Oh, and if I happen to yawn next time we’re having a conversation, don’t get offended – I’m probably just talking to the Universe.